hyprwm/hyprland-wiki/pages/Configuring/Performance.md

 ## My games work poorly, especially proton ones

-Use `gamescope`, tends to fix any and all issues with wayland/Hyprland.
+Using `gamescope` tends to fix any and all issues with Wayland/Hyprland.